How Long Does It Take for Water to Digest? What Happens in Our Stomach?

 Does water help digestion?

 Water helps to dilute the digestive fluids in the body.
 It improves digestion in that it helps to break down food for the body to immerse the nutrients.
 Water also helps to prevent constipation.
-Many people have the belief that taking water before a meal is healthier than after, but the truth is, water helps in digestion, and that should be after a meal.
+Many people believe that taking water before a meal is healthier than after, but the truth is water helps in digestion, and that should be after a meal.

 How Long Does It Take For Water to Digest When Dehydrated?

-They got that the water began showing up inside the bloodstream in up to 5 minutes; half amount of water is consumed in 11 to 13 minutes, and it is completely absorbed in 75 to 120 minutes.
+They got that the water began showing up inside the bloodstream in up to 5 minutes; half amount of water is consumed in 11 to 13 minutes and completely absorbed in 75 to 120 minutes.

 Therefore what is the data look like: on the other hand, it shows very rapidly the water is absorbed for the first hour, deliberate in the blood.